Interesting scenario this week.

 1 - Have a clear shopping list before you enter the market?

-How much more do you end up spending when you go into the supermarket without a list?
+How much more do you end up spending when you go to the supermarket without a list?
 How often do you go in to buy fabric conditioner and come out with a bottle of prosecco and kettle chips, because they were on offer, and forget to buy the thing you went in for?
 However, when you go in with a list and tick off the items one by one you return home satisfied and having spent considerably less.

 So ...
 Be laser focused on who you are trying to attract and why.
 Write that shopping list!